neovim/doc/README.md

 ```

 After committing and pushing these changes to your PR testing branch, Travis will perform the build and push the results to `<username>/doc`.
 If you make changes to your PR, don't forget to rebase and push your PR testing branch so that `<username>/doc` will always be up-to-date.

+The above steps can be performed analogously for other repositories a `bot-ci` script pushes to, e.g. `neovim/deps` for `ci/deps64.sh`.

 # Nightly builds